BerndKroon/hello-world/README.md

 # hello-world
-First repository; will be used for PowerApps
+First repository; will be used for PowerApps.
+Now I made a change.

 So how many people did the same exrcise as I'm doing now?